> 90 % as determined by SDS-PAGE

 < 1.0 EU per μg of the protein as determined by the LAL method

 A DNA sequence encoding the human RCN3 (Q96D15) (Met1-His324) was expressed with a polyhistidine tag at the C-terminus.

 Predicted N Terminal

 The recombinant human RCN3 comprises 315 amino acids and has a predicted molecular mass of 36.2 kDa.
 The apparent molecular mass of the protein is approximately 47 kDa in SDS-PAGE under reducing conditions

-RCN3 is a member of the CREC family.
-CREC family contains multiple EF-hand Ca2+-binding proteins localized to the secretory pathway.
-The elective and transient association of RCN3 with the precursor of PACE4 plays an important role in the biosynthesis of PACE4.
+RCN3 belongs to the CREC family which contains multiple EF-hand Ca2+-binding proteins localized to the secretory pathway.
 RCN3 sequence is characterized by the presence of five Arg-Xaa-Xaa-Arg motifs, which represents the target sequence of subtilisin-like proprotein convertases(SPCs).
 SPCs are a family of seven structurally related serine endoproteases that are involved in the proteolytic activation of proproteins.RCN3 is transiently associated with proPACE4, but not with mature PACE4.
 Inhibition of PACE4 maturation by a Ca2+ ionophore resulted in accumulation of the proPACE4-RCN-3 complex in cells.
+It has been proposed that elective and transient association of RCN3 with the precursor of PACE4 plays an important role in the biosynthesis of PACE4.